ManuCovr/ManuCovr/README.md

 ## 42 Lisbon

+### The common core

-The common core.
-Written from scratch in C and C++, no external libraries, every allocation accounted for.
+Written from scratch in C and C++.
+No external libraries, every allocation accounted for.

 | | |
 |:--|:--|